 You can keep track of your mileage easily using a number of airline mileage calculators that are available online.
 My current favourite is Air Miles Calculator. it’s straightforward and easy to use.
 Simply add a new row for each sector you wish to calculate the mileage for

-The steps above should help you to construct your very own OneWorld Classic Award journey.
+For many travellers, a round the world trip will be at the top of your bucket list.
+And while booking one with points can be challenging, the steps above should help you to construct your very own OneWorld Classic Award journey.
 Navigating the rules can be daunting, and it can take a lot of planning.
 However, if you arm yourself with information and are prepared to be flexible, it can be done relatively easily.
 Not only that, but it’s also a fantastic use of your Qantas Points.

 Readers may also be interested in: